 For all three outcome indicators, beneficiary households above the threshold have, on average, participated in more interventions than those below.
-The difference in size is not large (median numbers of interventions differ by just 1 or 2), but statistically significant.
-Interestingly, the difference is greater for MAD than for FIES and MDDW.
-This may suggest that, overall, a higher number of childcare-related interventions is needed to achieve positive changes in childcare practices.
-An alternative explanation would be that childcare-related interventions were viewed as rather low priority, and were joined predominantly by households already participating in a high number of interventions.
+The difference in size is not large (median numbers of interventions differ by just 1), but statistically significant.

 The dose-response curves show that marginal effects, although remaining positive, tend to diminish at higher numbers of interventions, especially in the case of MDDW.
 To ensure the cost-effectiveness of FNS intervention programs, this result might underscore the need for locally tailored intervention packages that target women with few, but well-selected interventions (Fiorella, Chen, Milner, & Fernald, 2016).
 Our dose-response curves, however, need to be interpreted with caution.
 In contrast to the probit models, the curves do not control for country effects.
 Thus, the shown relationships may be biased by including FNS outcome rates from countries with rather low average numbers of interventions (left side of the diagrams) as well as countries with high average numbers (right side of the diagrams).